IDIS 305/3.0 British Studies II

 Students will be given support and opportunities to:

 - Clearly communicate complex knowledge in various settings.

 - Reflect on the impact of culture and co-culture on values, assumptions, perceptions and behaviour.

-By the end of the course students will be better able to:
+By the end of the course, succesful students will be better able to:

 - Explain and critique key debates on British culture and British identity.

-- Analyze a range of primary sources both in class and in their own independent research.
+- Analyse a range of primary, secondary and media sources, both in class and in their own independent research.

 - Understand and contribute to ongoing debates about nations, nationalism, and other salient cultural and geopolitical issues.

 - Present original research using innovative visual and multi-media methods.